ONEARMY/community-platform/functions/README.md

 A couple tips to help implementing:

 1. Create backups of all the collection points potentially affected.
+(note, you will need admin access to the project, and initialise using `gcloud init`)
 ```
 gcloud firestore export gs://[BUCKET_NAME] --collection-ids=[COLLECTION_ID_1],[COLLECTION_ID_2]
 ```